Justin Jefferson Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Recent Performances

-- In last week's game against the Lions, Jefferson was targeted eight times and recorded seven catches for 124 yards (17.7 yards per reception).
+- In last week's game against the Lions, Jefferson was targeted eight times and recorded seven catches for 124 yards (17.7 yards per catch).

-- Jefferson has collected 326 receiving yards (108.7 per game) and two touchdowns, reeling in 22 passes on 26 targets over his last three games.
+- Jefferson has put up 326 yards during his last three games (108.7 per game) with two touchdowns, reeling in 22 passes on 26 targets.

 Jefferson's Minnesota Teammates